-- Retirees receive a 3% increase in their annuity each year (non-compounded). - Once a member is retired for one year, they become eligible for a 13th check.
-The amount of the check is determined each year by the Board of Trustees. - Disability benefits. - Death benefits.
+- Retirees receive a 3% increase in their annuity each year (non-compounded). - Once a member is retired for one year, he/she becomes eligible for a 13th check.
+The amount of the check is determined each year by the Board of Trustees. - Disability benefits. - > Death benefits.